LGBTQ rights in Mississippi: The Real You Act of 2022

 The bill died in committee in February 2022, though a separate measure prohibiting inmate name changes was enacted.

-Birth certificate
+Birth certificates

 The Mississippi Vital Records office will issue an amended birth certificate with a new name and gender marker upon receipt of a certified court order, a medical statement attesting to gender reassignment, and the required fee.
 The amended certificate lists both the updated and original information.

-Driver's license
+Driver's licenses

-Since November 1, 2021, applicants wishing to update the gender marker on a driver’s license must submit a “Gender Designation Form” signed by a licensed professional such as a physician or psychotherapist.
+From November 1, 2021, to March 2026, applicants wishing to update the gender marker on a driver’s license could submit a “Gender Designation Form” signed by a licensed professional, such as a physician or psychotherapist.
 Previously, the Department of Public Safety required a court order or an amended birth certificate.

+In March 2026, the state passed a law that prohibits the issuance of driver's licenses with gender markers that do not reflect the holder's sex assigned at birth.
+This effectively prevents transgender residents from updating their documents to reflect their gender identity.

 Sports

 In 2021, the Mississippi Legislature passed SB 2536 banning transgender athletes from participating in sports teams or Olympic events that correspond with their gender identity.
 The Senate approved the bill 34–9 and the House 81–28.
 Under the law, any athlete whose sex is disputed must provide a physician’s statement verifying their genitalia, DNA, and hormone levels.
 Governor Tate Reeves signed the bill on March 11, 2021, with it taking effect on July 1.